Walk through Paintings: Egocentric World Models from Internet Priors: Abstract

 \section{Abstract}

-What if a video generation model could not only imagine a plausible future, but the correct one — accurately reflecting how the world changes with each action?
-We answer this by presenting Egocentric World Model (EgoWM), a simple, architecture-agnostic method that transforms any pre-trained video diffusion model into an action-conditioned world model, enabling controllable prediction of the future.
-Rather than training from scratch, we re-purpose the rich world priors of Internet-scale video models, injecting motor commands through lightweight conditioning layers.
-This allows our model to follow actions faithfully, while preserving generalization and realism.
-Our approach scales naturally across embodiments and action spaces — from 3-DoF mobile robots to 25-DoF humanoids, where predicting egocentric joint-angle–driven dynamics is substantially more challenging.
+What if a video generation model could not only imagine a plausible future, but the correct one -- accurately reflecting how the world changes with each action?
+We answer this by presenting the Egocentric World Model (EgoWM), a simple, architecture-agnostic method that transforms any pre-trained video diffusion model into an action-conditioned world model, enabling precisely controllable future prediction.
+Rather than training from scratch, we repurpose the rich world priors of Internet-scale video models by injecting appropriately compressed motor commands through lightweight conditioning layers.
+This allows our model to follow actions faithfully while preserving generalization and realism.
+Our approach scales naturally across embodiments and action spaces -- from 3-DoF mobile robots to 25-DoF humanoids, where predicting egocentric joint-angle-driven dynamics is substantially more challenging.
 The model produces coherent rollouts for both navigation and manipulation, requiring only modest fine-tuning.
 To evaluate physical correctness independent of appearance, we introduce the Structural Consistency Score (SCS), which measures whether stable scene elements evolve consistently with the provided actions.
-Our method improves SCS by up to 80\% over prior state-of-the-art (Navigation World Models) while exhibiting up to 6$\times$ lower latency and generalizing robustly to unseen environments — including navigation inside paintings.
+Our method improves SCS by up to 65\% over the prior state of the art, Navigation World Models; applies seamlessly to three different video diffusion model architectures; and effectively utilizes Internet priors to generalize to unseen environments, including navigation and manipulation inside paintings.
+Finally, we demonstrate the applicability of EgoWM to robotic planning. \keywords{Generative Models \and World Models \and Video Diffusion}